 That said, conventional leather is heavily criticized for the environmental impact of the tanning process, as described in the leather section.

 Responsible leather belongs to SANE Approved Material List.
-SANE recognizes LWG Approved traders, Ecolife™ by Green Hides and the Leather Standard by Oeko-tex.
+SANE recognizes the following certifications for leather production: LWG Gold-approved traders, IVN Naturleder and Blue Angel Leather.
 For other responsible leather, the material production will need to be certified SANE by a SANE-accredited certifier.

 A product made of at least 90% approved leather (or blended with other SANE Approved Material) and produced in a facility holding a SANE Scope Certificate is eligible to be certified SANE.